Is CBD still legal in 2026?

 What the 2026 hemp law does and does not touch

-The 2026 law (Section 781 of Public Law 119-37) is scheduled to take effect around November 12, 2026 and caps intoxicating cannabinoids.
-CBD does not get you high, so straightforward CBD -- isolate, broad-spectrum, and most full-spectrum tinctures within the legal THC limit -- is not what the cap is aimed at.
-The honest caveat is that the rules are still being written, and any product carrying a meaningful intoxicating dose could be affected.
+The 2026 law (Section 781 of Public Law 119-37) is scheduled to take effect around November 12, 2026.
+CBD does not get you high, so CBD as a molecule is not the law's target, and isolate and broad-spectrum CBD are not exposed to the cap at all.
+Full-spectrum is different, because the cap counts total THC across the whole container rather than asking whether a product is intoxicating.
+The honest caveat is that the rules are still being written.
 For the live status, see our hemp ban tracker, and for the wider picture, what you can still buy after the hemp ban.

 Full-spectrum and your spectrum choice